strigs74/goated-extension/README.md

 ###### **setup**

 1. go to "www.roblox.com/upgrades/robux"
+2. enter your license key
-2. click the fake robux gifter extension
+3. click the fake robux gifter extension in the top right corner of your browser
-3. enable "Extension enabled" and "Fake balance"
+4. enable "Extension enabled" and "Fake balance"
-4. click on "Random" to set a random fake robux amount or set one yourself
+5. click on "Random" to set a random fake robux amount or set one yourself